-Please note: the test results on this post are ONLY for the specific pink tumbler pictured and described here.
+Please note: The test results in this article are ONLY for the specific pink tumbler pictured and described here.
 As I have not tested many products from this brand, I cannot guarantee that other similar (or different) tumblers will have the same test results.
-I have one other similar tumbler (in a different color) that was positive for a high level of Lead – and will be posting about that shortly as well.
+I have one other similar tumbler (in a different color) that was positive for a high level of Lead — and will be publishing about that shortly as well.

 Click HERE to see this brand of tumbler on Amazon.